 A couple weeks before that, millions of Gmail users were sent a phishing email disguised to looked like an invitation to collaborate on a Google Doc.

-There are a few key lessons every business should learn from these attacks:
+There are a few key lessons every business should learn about cybersecurity from these attacks:

 Don’t assume it won’t happen to you.

 The large enterprises affected by cyber-attacks make the headlines, but that doesn’t mean they are the only targets.
 There doesn’t seem to be any rhyme or reason to the companies targeted by the WannaCry attack – no common industry and no common size.
 The only commonality was the vulnerability exploited by the attack.

 The Google phishing attack targeted any Gmail users.
 Once one person fell for it, their email was then used to send our more phishing emails.
 Again, this wasn’t targeting just enterprises or any specific industry.

 A lot of people, especially in small business, think it’ll never happen to them.
 But cyber criminals are increasingly targeting small businesses.
 They know and exploit the fact that small businesses don’t have the same resources to fight cybercrime that enterprises do, making them easier targets.

 We’re not saying you need to update to the newest operating system as soon as it’s released.
 But when an operating system (or server or other system) reaches end of life (meaning it has reached end of support from the manufacturer and will no longer receive any feature or security updates), it’s time to upgrade.

 Many of the companies affected by the WannaCry attack were running Windows XP and/or Windows Server 2003, both of which reached end of life several years ago.
 So, even though the vulnerability exploited by this attack had been fixed in a security patch released by Microsoft in March, companies running outdated technology didn’t receive it.